 Same as Thailand, all 4 CLMV countries celebrate Labour Day on the 1st of May annually.

-The major festivity that takes place on Full Moon Day of Kasong is the ceremonial watering of the “Holy Bodhi Tree”.
+The major festivity that takes place on Full Moon Day of Kasone is the ceremonial watering of the “Holy Bodhi Tree”.
 Since Buddha is said to have attained enlightenment under a bodhi tree, and because it is a hot, dry summer, the watering takes on special significance.
 Many will go on pilgrimage to the sacred bodhi tree at its pagoda to water it on this day.
 Many will do good deeds, meditate, and offer flowers or incense to Buddha to gain merit.

-The 4th Waning Moon Day in the 6th Lunar Month – [CAMBODIA] Royal Ploughing Ceremony (8 May in 2023)
+The 4th Waning Moon Day in the 6th Lunar Month – [CAMBODIA] Royal Ploughing Ceremony (26 May in 2024)

 The Royal Ploughing Ceremony, called “Bon Chroat Preah Nongkoal” in the Khmer language, is solemnly celebrated at the beginning of the sowing and planting season on the 4th day of the 6th lunar month’s waning moon, which is usually in May on the western calendar.